 Janice Moore READ MORE

-Prior to Montrose, Ms Moore has held senior project management and technical advisory positions with a variety of donors, international NGOs and United Nations (UN) agencies including the Canadian International Development Agency (CIDA), Care International, World University Service of Canada (WUSC), UNICEF, UNDP and UNFPA, which has involved working with governments, multilateral organizations and civil society across Africa and Asia.
-Ms Moore has lived and worked in numerous environments including Sri Lanka, Myanmar (Burma), and Uganda.
-She has undertaken numerous consultancies on gender, and during her five years in Sri Lanka, Ms Moore was Deputy Director of a CIDA-funded vocational training programme targeting underprivileged youth in conflict-affected areas.
-Ms Moore holds a Masters’ in International Development with specialisation in Gender and Development from Saint Mary’s University, Halifax, Canada, and is fluent in English and French.
+Prior to Montrose, Janice held senior project management and technical advisory positions with a variety of donors, international NGOs and United Nations (UN) agencies including the Canadian International Development Agency (CIDA), Care International, World University Service of Canada (WUSC), UNICEF, UNDP and UNFPA, which has involved working with governments, multilateral organizations and civil society across Africa and Asia.
+She has lived and worked in numerous environments including Sri Lanka, Myanmar (Burma), and Uganda, undertaking numerous consultancies on gender and acting as Deputy Director of a CIDA-funded vocational training programme targeting underprivileged youth in conflict-affected areas during her five years in Sri Lanka.

 Bridget Brown READ MORE

 Bridget Brown is Montrose’s Managing Director, providing oversight of the company's strategic direction and management and ensuring the efficient and effective implementation of Montrose programmes globally.
 She has substantial expertise in all aspects of project management, including design, start-up, implementation, client relationship management, consultant and personnel management, project closure and deliverable quality control.

 As Managing Director, Bridget is responsible for effective client relationship management and identifying and pursuing new business opportunities across regions and sectors.
 Prior to joining Montrose, she held senior positions as an international development specialist in the public and private sectors, and has worked in the field for 10 years in numerous difficult environments including South Sudan, Nigeria and Uganda.